randsleadershipslack/documents-and-resources/code-of-conduct.md

 2. How the data will be used
 3. When and how will the results be shared with the channel

-**Consequence**: Surveys posted without considering the above guidelines are considered a Code of Conduct violation.
+**The Bottom Line**: Surveys posted without considering the above guidelines are considered a Code of Conduct violation.

 ## Don't Be a Troll